 The first thing that was decided on was the name.
 Cheryl Perry suggested the name “Mulberry River Society”.
 After some discussion that name was unanimously adapted.

 We also decided that membership in this organization should be free.

 Although we have yet to determine specific goals, we did come up with a motto for the Mulberry River Society (MRS).
-It is “MRS CARES”.
+“MRS CARES”.
 CARES is an acronym for Conservation, Appreciation, Recreation, Education and Stewardship.

 Finally it was decided upon that in addition to taking care of the river, one of the goals of the organization is to have fun!

 The Mulberry River Society is a now a non-profit organization.
 Rick Leding from Ozark helped us file for our non-profit tax status with the state of Arkansas.
 We are now a 501(c)(3) organization.
 Donations to our organization are tax deductible.
 As a non-profit organization we can write grants for conservation and education projects on the watershed.
 Non-profit groups also have some political clout.
 When there is an opportunity to influence lawmakers to protect the river, we should take it.